 Technical Assistance (ESEA section 5223(b)(3)): Describe how the SEA will provide technical assistance to eligible LEAs to help such agencies implement the activities described in ESEA section 5222.

 SD DOE recognizes the uniqueness of South Dakota’s rural districts and will continue to promote and provide guidance on the allowable activities under this program.
-SD DOE includes the RLIS program with the Title I Part A and Title II Part A programs in a district consolidated application.
+SD DOE includes the RLIS program with the Title I Part A,Title II Part A, and Title IV Part A programs in a district consolidated application.
 The activities are listed in the RLIS section of the consolidated application, and technical assistance is provided to districts on how they could utilize the funding to meet the objectives of programs included in the consolidated application.
 Technical assistance to eligible districts will be provided on how the district can support activities under Title I Part A, Title II Part A, Title III, Title IV Part A and parental involvement.

 Education for Homeless Children and Youth program, McKinney-Vento Homeless Assistance Act, Title VII, Subtitle B